tejjnayak/scan_many_projects_ghactions/README.md

 Make sure you give read access to code, metadata as permissions.

-Create Endor Labs API keys with code scanning permissions at: https://app.endorlabs.com/t/themotleyfool/access/api-keys Add those 3 values into your project settings as secrets:
+Create Endor Labs API keys with code scanning permissions at: https://app.endorlabs.com/t/<namespace>/access/api-keys Add those 3 values into your project settings as secrets:

 Step 3:

 Edit .github/workflows/scan.yml so that it has the names of the secret that you choose on the settings.
-Also change the value of ENDOR_NAMESPACE to be 'themotleyfool'
+Also change the value of ENDOR_NAMESPACE to be '<namespace>'

 Also change line 23 to match your secret name:
 token: ${{ secrets.YOUR_GITHUB_PERSONAL_TOKEN }}